About Technology Guide

 Exhaust Gas Sampling

 Before emissions can be measured, gas has to be sampled from the exhaust system.
 In most cases, gas is sampled from diluted exhaust.
-Exhaust gas dilution can be performed either in full flow dilution tunnel, such as the CVS system that is commonly used for regulatory testing, or in a partial flow dilution system.
+Exhaust gas dilution can be performed either in a full flow dilution tunnel, such as the CVS system that is commonly used for regulatory testing, or in a partial flow dilution system.
 The dilution step is very important to obtain representative measurement; sample losses or changes in sample properties can cause significant errors.

 Gas Phase Measurements